Arts & Engagement

 Boyden Hall, Horace Mann Auditorium, 131 Summer Street, Bridgewater, MA

-Level 300 student, Joshua Shilo, will be showcasing his work as a voice major in a solo recital
+Level 300 student, Danielle Boardman, will be showcasing her work as a trumpet major in a solo recital

 Boyden Hall, Horace Mann Auditorium, 131 Summer Street, Bridgewater, MA